School Counseling Program Frequently Asked Questions

 How do I apply to the school counseling program?

-Please visit the How to Apply page to find out which forms are needed and where to send them.
-Please complete each form as required, and return to the appropriate address as directed.
+Please visit the How to Apply page to find out the step-by-step instructions.
 Also, for information regarding the BCI, please go the The Bureau of Criminal Identification & Investigation (BCII) web site, as well as the the Office of Certification & Licensure for further information.

 When is a BCII/FBI background check required?